The Allergy Travel Checklist: Taking Your Diagnostic Report Abroad

 Allergy Translation Cards

-An allergy translation card is one of the most practical tools you can carry.
+Anallergy translation cardis one of the most practical tools you can carry.
 A good card should:

-Free allergy translation cards are available from Allergy UK (covering over 20 languages) and Anaphylaxis UK.
+Be laminated or stored in a waterproof sleeve so it can be handed to restaurant staff without damage Free allergy translation cards are available from Allergy UK (covering over 20 languages) and Anaphylaxis UK.
 If your diagnostic report identifies less common sensitisations — such as sesame, lupin, or specific tree nuts — make sure these are included on your card, as some generic cards only cover the most frequently reported allergens (Allergy UK, 2025).

 Airline Allergy Policies

-No airline can guarantee an entirely allergen-free cabin.
+If you are flying with nut allergy or another food allergy , check your airline's policy well in advance.
+Policies vary considerably: -British Airwayswill make a cabin announcement requesting that passengers refrain from eating nut products if notified in advance -easyJetstates that it cannot guarantee a nut-free environment but will assist where possible -Ryanairdoes not restrict the sale or consumption of nut products on board -Emirates and Qatar Airwaysoffer nut-free meal options but cannot guarantee the cabin environment No airline can guarantee an entirely allergen-free cabin.
 Residue on seat surfaces, other passengers' food, and shared air recirculation all pose theoretical exposure risks.
 Practical steps include: wiping down your seat, tray table, and armrests with a damp cloth; bringing your own safe food and snacks; sitting near the front of the cabin where air tends to flow rearward; and keeping your adrenaline auto-injector in the seat pocket or on your person throughout the flight (Anaphylaxis UK, 2025).

 Navigating Local Cuisines